dicepencilpaper/PerilousVentures/perilous_ventures_rulebook_083.md

 If a player fails at a skill check roll, successive skill checks for the same character will be performed at +1 drop per retry.
 See below for an explanation of the boosts and drops mechanism.

-###### Non-background checks
+##### Non-background checks

 If a character has no relevant background to perform the task, the GM needs to briefly analyze what the player intends to do and judge accordingly.
 There might be actions that the GM decrees that it would be impossible for the character to try to perform the action, for example, forging a knife without the _Armorer _background.

 On other occasions, there might be a chance for the character to perform the task; for example, trying to emulate a signature without the _Embezzler _background.
 In such a situation, the GM can determine that the skill check will be made with a straight 1d6 roll, or even add one or more drops if the task is considered to be quite difficult, specific, or obscure in nature.

-#### Boosts & drops
+### Boosts & drops

 Modifications to action rolls and skill checks are needed for different reasons: species & class modifiers, magical effects, or special situations.
 Modifying a dice roll is done with the boosts and drops mechanism.
 These change the rolls being performed, altering the chances of an action being successful.

-##### Boost
+#### Boost

-For most of the game, action rolls are performed with boosts; you can see it as the system’s default operating mode for its action mechanics and resolution.
+For most of the game, action rolls are performed with boosts; it is the ORC Engine's default operating mode for its action mechanics and resolution.

 One boost equals an additional d6 to include in the dice roll.
-But boosts are not added to your roll sum total.
-If you have 1 boost for a roll, you will roll 2d6 (basic d6 roll + 1 boost die), but as explained above, your final result is determined by the highest die result.
-For example, if you rolled 4  and 1, you only keep the 4 as your final result.

-This process is exactly the same regardless of how many boosts you have; you always keep only the highest die roll.
-The more boosts you have, the greater the chances of rolling a higher number as the top die roll.
+But boosts are not added to the roll sum total.
+If one roll has 1 boost, 2d6 (basic d6 roll + 1 boost die) is rolled, and the final result is determined by the _highest_ die result.
+For example, if a player rolls 4 and 1, 4  is considered as the final result.
+This process is exactly the same regardless of how many boosts you have; only the highest die roll is kept.
+The more boosts there are for an action roll, the greater the chances of rolling a higher number as the top die roll.

 ##### Drop

 These are the opposite of boosts.
-For example, if you have 1 drop that applies to your action, you would roll 2d6, then choose the lower die roll.
-Using the same rolls from the example for boosts above, you would pick 1 as your final roll result.
+For example, if 1 drop that applies to an action, the player would roll 2d6, then choose the _lower_ die roll as the final result.
+Using the same rolls from the example for boosts above, 1 would be the final roll result.

 #### Simultaneous boosts and drops

-In the rare case that you have simultaneous boosts and drops for an action roll, find the difference between boosts and drops.
+In the rare case that there are simultaneous boosts and drops for an action roll, find the difference between boosts and drops.
 If there are more boosts than drops, then the roll will be boosted by that difference.
 If there are more drops than rolls, the roll will be dropped by said difference.

 For example, if you have a roll with 2 boosts (which would normally be 3d6, and sum up the three highest) and 1 drop, the formula would be: